LoomSDK/LoomSDK/README.md

 You'll now be developing with your custom Loom build!

 For more information, please see the individual Readme files for platform specific setup instructions.

+**rake -f build/Swarley package:universal_sdk**

+Builds a cross-platform SDK using as many platforms as are available in the `artifacts` directory.
+For example, the SDK is built on Windows and OSX and then the `windows-x64` and `windows-x86` dirs in `artifacts` are copied over to the `artifacts` dir on OSX.
+There the above command is ran to build a Windows + OSX SDK.